2020 Major League Baseball postseason: (4) San Diego Padres vs. (5) St. Louis Cardinals

 This was the fourth postseason meeting between the Padres and Cardinals (1996, 2005, 2006).
 The Cardinals won all three previous meetings.
 This time, the Padres returned the favor, defeating the Cardinals in three games to advance to the NLDS for the first time since 2006.

 Game 1 was an offensive slugfest that was won by the Cardinals.
 Game 2 was yet another showdown between both teams’ offenses, which was won by the Padres as Manny Machado, Wil Myers, and Fernando Tatís Jr. all homered for the Padres.
 In Game 3, the Padres gambled by going with a “bullpen game” strategy in which they used different pitchers every inning.
 This risk paid off for the Padres as they silenced the Cardinals’ bats in a shutout victory to advance, exacting long-awaited revenge on the team that eliminated them from the postseason in three of their last four postseason appearances.
 This was the Padres’ first playoff victory since winning the National League pennant in 1998.

-This was the first of three straight losses in the Wild Card round for the Cardinals, as they would lose to their archrival Los Angeles Dodgers the next year, and they would lose to the eventual National League champion Philadelphia Phillies in 2022.
+This was the first of three straight losses in the Wild Card round for the Cardinals, as they would lose to their rival Los Angeles Dodgers the next year, and they would lose to the eventual National League champion Philadelphia Phillies in 2022.